Effective internal communication is essential in every industry, but it is especially important in a retail environment.

 Track employee learning – Managers and new hires need to be on the same page when it comes to new employee training.
 Managers need a platform that can provide real-time insights into training progress, so they know how their associates are responding to their onboarding.

 Use feedback mechanisms – A strong onboarding experience is one that never stops improving.
 Managers should build in feedback surveys and polls to better know how the training resonates with their new associates.
+For guidance on this, see our list of survey questions you should ask your retail staff.

 Grant mobile access – By providing a versatile, mobile platform, employees can access their training from anywhere so they can stay on top of their programs.
 Employees will feel more engaged by having quick access to anything with the company app right in their hands.